TangledTessellations/Sprint-Challenge-Authentication/ANSWERS.md

 <!-- Answers to the Short Answer Essay Questions go here -->

 1. Describe Middleware, Sessions (as we know them in express), bcrypt and JWT.

-2. What does bcrypt do in order to prevent attacks?
+    Middleware behaves in Express in much the same way as it behaves in Redux.
+It sits between the an incoming request and it's final processing point, in Redux the application state, in Express the return value from the database.
+Express middleware usually intercepts an incoming request, and performs any number of actions on that request, be it authentication, retrieving an intermediate value, or modifying the request based on input.
+Session in express are areas of memory on a server, which are created in response to a request for prohibited data.
+The server validates that the user has access to this data, and returns a cookie which is simply a plain text object which is stored on the users machine.
+The user is then expected to send back this cookie with subsequent requests, so that the server may check that the user is logged in.
+JWT's work in much a similar fashion, but the server doesnt require any space to store a log of which cookies are "active".
+JWT's consist of three parts, a header, payload and signature, the header where all the important meta data goes, the payload where all pertinent, app specific information goes, and the signature, which mainly plays a role in encoding of the first two parts. bcrypt is a library that we use to encode our custom made 3 parts into a functional JWT.
+2. What does bcrypt do in order to prevent attacks? bcrypt finds a good balance of being fast enough to not impede validation traffic, while still being slow enough to not allow it to be run 14353723843274432 times without taking forever.
+This makes it harder for hackers to creat rainbow tables of prehashed passwords which can be used to attack certain systems.
+It also incorporates a salt, or a random secret string/key, which adds an additional layer of encryption to a plain text password

 3. What are the three parts of the JSON Web Token?
+    See above in question 1